Updated April 2026

 Motorhome Type & Size

-Larger motorhomes cost more to insure due to higher value and repair costs.
-A-class motorhomes and luxury models attract higher premiums than smaller campervans.
+Larger motorhomes cost more to insure due to higher replacement value and repair costs.
+A-class coaches and luxury models attract higher premiums than smaller campervans or pop-tops.

 💰